ryrysmiley/CPSC354-Group_Assignments/Assignment1/README.md

 * Kai Itokazu
 * Ryley Jue

-* Part 2
+# Part 2
-Interesting Points:
+## Interesting Points:
 1. Giving freedom of design within reason has benefits:
     -Heavy consideration of edge cases
     -Forces one to justify and understand every design decision -Encourages researching what others implemented for inspiration and learning
 2. Although not many edge cases I found the negative operations interesting in how it does floor division.
-3.
+3. This assignment forced me to justify my decisions while I still felt like I was just following PEMDAS and previously done interpreters.
+When I tried to explain what I implemented, it did not feel totally correct to just reference how it functions the same as other calculators.
+Perhaps that is something to look into.

-Order of Operations Design:
+## Order of Operations Design:
 1. Parentheses
 2. Exponents, Absolute Value, Negative
 3. Modulus, Multiplication, Division
 4. Addition, Subtraction

-Reasoning:
+## Reasoning:
 The design influence is based on PEMDAS and haskell integer operations.
 The new operations not explicit put in PEMDAS are Modulus, Absolute Value, and Negative.

 Modulus - Same order as multiplication and division.
 Follows how other languages and calculators would order modulus.